 SWKS COVID-19 UPDATE Finney County adds seven positive cases

-Of the Finney County cases, there are no individuals currently hospitalized as of Monday, and there has been a total to 49 deaths.
-A total of 11,641 cases have tested negative for COVID-19.
-There are seven cases pending as of Monday.
+Of the Finney County cases, there is one individual currently hospitalized as of Wednesday, and there has been a total to 49 deaths.
+A total of 11,675 cases have tested negative for COVID-19.
+There are 12 cases pending as of Wednesday.
 The positivity rate for this week has increased to eight percent.

 The Finney County Health Department has announced that COVID-19 vaccines are now available to any person who lives or works in Kansas, 12 years of age and older.
 Those under 18 must have parental consent.
 As of Monday, 16,933 vaccines have been given.
 This number includes second-dose vaccines.